dylan-isaac/dotfiles/contexts/ai-tools-docs.md

 - `--exclude=<pattern>` - Glob patterns to exclude
 - `--compress` - Use code compression to reduce token count
 - `--mcp` - Run as an MCP server (for integration with other tools)

-### MCP Server

-Repomix can run as an MCP server, which is configured in your dotfiles to start automatically at login.
-This allows other AI tools to analyze your code repositories on demand.

-The MCP server configuration is in:
-- `~/Library/LaunchAgents/com.repomix.mcp.plist`

-Your dotfiles configure both Claude Desktop and VS Code (via Cline extension) to access the Repomix MCP server.

 ## Using AI Tools Together